Shayna Baszler def. Dakota Kai

 Lars Sullivan def.
 Lio Rush

 You had to know this match was coming as soon as Rush got himself in hot water with that tweet about Emma not being "ready" for Asuka upon her release from the company late last year.
 On the bright side, at least he's back on TV.
 I was honestly shocked he wasn't completely squashed by Sullivan and was instead allowed to score some offense.
-Sullivan continues to build momentum with the win, and afterward, he issued a challenge to Killian Dane.
+Sullivan continues to build momentum with the win, and afterward, he issued a challenge to Killian Dain.